* Sterling has not issued statement over alleged comments

 * Several companies pull sponsorship of Clippers

-* Lengthy ban widely seen as likeliest outcome
+* Lengthy ban widely seen as the likeliest outcome (Adds detail, quotes, further sponsors withdrawing)

 By Mark Lamport-Stokes